eddiedb6/w3/README.md

 * API Binding
     1. Trigger API on control event
         a.
-In w3PropTriggerApi define API array
+In w3PropTriggerApi define API array, and each API array item is to define how API parameters are filled
 	b.
-In w3PropEvent.w3EventXXX define which API will be used by w3PlaceHolder_X ("X" is the API offset in w3PropTriggerApi array)
+In w3PropEvent.w3EventXXX define which API will be tiggered in this event by w3PlaceHolder_X ("X" is the API offset in w3PropTriggerApi array)
 	c.
 When create control event in PHP, above relation ship will be used and insert code into JS automatically
-    2. Bind API result to display by control
+    2. Sink API result to display by control
         a.
-Define w3PropBindingApi in control
+Define w3PropSinkApi in control
 	b.
 Then metadata handler will handle this and insert listener to API define

 * Variable Binding